cansh2020/Sales-Analysis-Report/README.md

  ### So, what can we infer from the data and make data-driven decisions?
 -  Order Retention Rate(to find out the Re-order from our suppliers?
 Why has it been decreasing?
 Has the demand changed in the retail space for our products?)
 -  Some Suppliers might have generated huge Revenue for the company but the Profits Margins per product made to the company are low?
 Should we reconsider the contracts?
 -  Which Product lines are contributing to max profit margins?
 Who are those suppliers?
-Is your Selling Price per product is comparatively having more profit margins with your suppliers and suppliers-suppliers (Traders to End-Customers)
+Is your Selling Price per product is comparatively having more profit margins with your suppliers and suppliers-suppliers (Traders to End-Customers).